devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/phase-1-implementation-guide.md

 11. Refresh and repeat to prove persistence.
 12. Stop/restart the containers without removing the database volume.
 13. Reopen the same URL and confirm it still works.
-14. Confirm `/debugger` was never loaded or called.
+14. Confirm snapshot capture/restore never calls `/dapi` or stores debugger state.
+15. Open `/debugger` separately and confirm its Socket.IO connection upgrades through `/dapi`.

 Also repeat with a static snapshot and each Linked List operation.